 Three of the five program electives should be CME 421, 422 and 472.
-Of the remaining two program electives, one should be either CH E 446 or MAT F 470, and the other can be selected from the above list
+Of the remaining two program electives, one should be either CH E 446 or MAT E 470, and the other can be selected from list (1).

 Students interested in this elective stream should consult the Department for a course schedule.